 Around the globe, several projects are underway to incorporate methanol into existing, dual-fueled gas turbines.
 Methanol's low heating value, low lubricity, and low flash point make it a superior turbine fuel compared to natural gas and distillate, which can translate to lower emissions, improved heat rate, and higher power output.
 Recent methanol-to-power demonstration projects have shown the viability of this technology, especially for island nations and other areas not situated near gas pipelines.

-To find out more about methanol in electricity generation, please visit our Energy Resources page.
+To find out more about methanol in electricity generation, please access the links below or visit our Energy Resources page.